Hausdorff dimension in graph matchbox manifolds: H older embeddings of shift spaces

 where the juxtaposition denotes the group operation in $F_n$.
 Then obtain a map

 as follows.
 Note that $\mZ^{\leq i-1} \subset \mZ^{\leq i}$, and for any $k \in \mZ^{\leq i-1}$ set $\lambda_i(k) = \lambda_{i-1}(k)$.
 Then define

-Then let $K_i$ be a subgraph of $\cG_n$ with the set of vertices $V(K_i) = \{\lambda_i(\mZ^{\leq i})\}$.
+Then let $K_i$ be a subgraph of $\cG_n$ with the set of vertices $V(K_i) = \lambda_i(\mZ^{\leq i})$.
 Then define

 It is proved in \cite{LozanoLukina2012} that the map \eqref{eq-embedmap} is an equivariant embedding.
 This embedding depends on the choice of the map $\alpha$.
-For every tree $T_\sigma \in \Phi_\alpha(\Sigma)$ the vertices in $V(T_\sigma)$ have valence two, that is, every vertex is adjacent to precisely $2$ edges, one outgoing, and one incoming.
+Since $\mZ$ has one generator, for every tree $T_\sigma \in \Phi_\alpha(\Sigma)$ the vertices in $V(T_\sigma)$ have valence two, that is, every vertex is adjacent to precisely $2$ edges, one outgoing, and one incoming, see Figure \ref{fig:shiftembedded}.
 The labels of the edges are the generators in the image of $\alpha$ in $F_n^{1+}$.